 The album was recorded in Germany with Ged Grimes [bass], Sarah Brown [vocals], and Cherisse Osei [drums] adding their parts in separate UK sessions.
 I’d expect that most of this is the handiwork of Burchill, who programs and plays almost everything these days, but we do get some interesting news in that two songs [“First You Jump,” “Solstice Kiss”] were co-written with bassist Grimes!
 Kerr had teased co-writes with him some years ago for their previous album, and I’m guessing they went back into cold storage to be freshly attacked this time around.
 Unless they are new ones that clicked early out.

 The most fascinating thing that’s been said about this album is that there are guest appearances by two of my favorite musicians!
 Russell Mael of Sparks appears as does Gary Clark, of Danny Wilson; the excellent Scot combo that Ged Grimes hailed from!
 Presumably these two will feature in a vocal capacity.
-The last time that Simple Minds had a high profile guest star was maybe Herbie Hancock performing the solo on “Hunter + The Hunted” 40 years ago!
-I can’t wait to hear how they fit into the new album.
+The last time that Simple Minds had a high profile guest star was Lou Reed’s appearance on “This Is Your Land” on the indigestible “Street Fighting Years” 33 years ago!
+I can’t wait to hear how Mael and Clark fit into the new album.

 Simple Minds: Direction of The Heart – UK – DLX CD